Gabrinetio/DataLake/etc/scripts/README.md

 CI: The repository also contains `.github/workflows/scan-keys.yml` which runs the same scan on push/PR and will fail the check if sensitive patterns are found.

+## Reliance on DNS vs /etc/hosts

+Provisioning scripts no longer hardcode /etc/hosts entries by default.
+If required for early-boot scenarios, set the environment variable `USE_STATIC_HOSTS=1` before running provision scripts to allow appending static hosts in the CT.
+Default: `0` (use DNS resolver).

 ***

 Sempre revise as credenciais (MinIO, Hive) antes de lançar em produção.
 Documente alterações em `docs/40-troubleshooting/PROBLEMAS_ESOLUCOES.md` caso surjam problemas.